-In the professional rehearsal phase, a comedian begins the process of taking the material they have developed (which should be as tight as possible), committing it to memory and giving their comedy material its maximum laughter power.
+In the professional rehearsal phase, a comedian begins the process of taking the material they have developed (which should be as tight as possible), committing it to memory and giving their stand-up comedy material its maximum laughter power.

 And make no mistake – there are some very specific and easy techniques a comedian can use to get the maximum benefit out of every single rehearsal session they do.

 I should also mention that as stand-up comedy material becomes solid and consistent for generating laughs, less and less rehearsal time can be spent on that comedy material, especially after it has been performed dozens if not hundreds of times.

 When that happens, rehearsal time is spent primarily on new comedy material.

 The bottom line for those trying to learn how to be a comedian is this – don’t discount the value of proper and ample rehearsal BEFORE you deliver any stand-up comedy material to any audience.